- Dr. Luciano G. Martelotto

-- Department of Neurological Surgery, Brain Tumor Research Laboratory, University of California, Irvine, Irvine, California, USA.
+- Department of Neurological Surgery, Brain Tumor Research Laboratory, University of California, Irvine, CA, USA.

 Website | E-mail

 Special Issue Introduction

 Tumour genetic heterogeneity has been documented in human cancers, and there is burgeoning evidence to demonstrate that a large proportion of cancers, at diagnosis, are composed of mosaics of genetically and phenotypically distinct tumor cell populations or “sub-clones”.
 Recent investigations have illustrated the likely biological and clinical impact of intra-tumour heterogeneity on cancer progression, metastasis, and therapeutic response.
 The characterization of tumour heterogeneity and sub-clonality is therefore important for furthering our understanding about cancer and for the development of improved and more precise therapeutics.

 --------from Dr. Luciano G. Martelotto

 Chromosome instability (CIN) and intra-tumoral heterogeneity (TH) are two hallmarks of cancer.
 Recent investigations have demonstrated the role of CIN, i.e. mis-segregation (MS) of a tumor-specific chromosome and mis-distribution of double minute chromosomes with oncogene amplifications, in controlling the phenotypic transition of cancer cells.
 This makes TH an inherited feature of both de novo (primary) and metastatic or recurrent tumors.
 CIN can readily and rapidly give rise to tumor cells with diverse genotypes, which leads to dramatic changes in transcriptional profiles, and thus affect the behavior and survivability of the progeny cells.
 Hence, CIN plays a critical role in cancer progression and resistance to conventional therapy.
 Paradoxically, on occasion, CIN interferes with cancer evolution by producing a large number of cells lacking oncogenic function and viability.
 In such cases, selection would be directed toward suppressing CIN in maintaining the functionally diverse tumor cell subpopulations.
 This leads to the ability to adjust the MS rate in proliferating tumor cells in accordance with extracellular cues in their microenvironment.
 Identifying inhibitor(s) of CIN and thereby disrupting the mechanisms maintaining the TH equilibrium needed for optimal tumor growth, would be an entirely new and exciting approach towards cancer treatment.
 This could lead to the development of powerful therapeutants that could not only treat existing cancer, but potentially prevent tumor recurrence after therapy.

 --------from Prof. Yi-Hong Zhou